This ain’t no seed catalog.

 Pennsylvania Vine Company and Legaux shared a fascinating story fraught with historic twists, including the planting of vines from the legendary Bordeaux chateaus of Margeaux, Lafite and Haut-Brion.
 Read more here.

 The deep roots of Pennsylvania wine and the extraordinary history of Monsieur Legaux made for an interesting, well, trellis for our site.
-We hope he doesn’t object to our use of creative license to cultivate a deeper appreciation of wine in the Commonwealth.
+We hope he doesn’t object to our use of creative license to cultivate a deeper appreciation of wine in the Commonwealth and beyond.

-Pennsylvania Vine Company was created by Mike Madaio and Jeff Alexander, two Main Line-based food and drink enthusiasts.
-Mike is the ravenous force behind Main Line Dine, a perpetual source for area foodies, and a frequent contributor to other local publications.
-Jeff, known as the Philadelphia Wine Examiner, has also written about grapey pursuits through his Main Line Vine blog (which has been merged into this site).
+Pennsylvania Vine Company was created by Mike Madaio and Jeff Alexander, two longtime food, drink and writing enthusiasts.
+Mike was the ravenous force behind Main Line Dine, a perpetual source of info for suburban Philly food-lovers, and a frequent contributor to other local publications.
+Jeff, formerly known as the Philadelphia Wine Examiner, has also written about grapey pursuits through his Main Line Vine blog (which has been merged into this site).